 - Imprint: Abrams Press

-In the decade since, two of the soldiers have died by suicide, more than a dozen have tried, and others admit they’ve considered it.
-Declared at “extraordinary risk” by the Department of Veterans Affairs, Bravo Company was chosen as test subjects for a new approach to the veteran crisis, focusing less on isolated individuals and more on the group.
+But Bravo Company’s story didn’t end when they came home.
+In the ten years since, two of their members have died by suicide, more than a dozen others have tried, and others admit they’ve considered it.
+Bravo Company’s traumatic tour and high suicide rate led to its veterans being declared by the Veterans Administration to be at “extraordinary risk” of succumbing to addiction, isolation, and suicide.
+As a result, the men were chosen as test subjects for a new approach to suicide prevention, focusing less on isolated individuals and more on the group.

 "Bravo Company is an honest account of bravery, sacrifice, and what it means to seek redemption.
 As a veteran of combat himself, Ben Kesling is able to intimately and honestly document war and its aftermath in ways others haven't.
 If you want to understand what war in Afghanistan meant to those who fought—or if you were in combat and want to understand more about yourself—read this remarkable book."Jake Tapper, CNN anchor and author of The Outpost —

 “Journalist and Marine Corps veteran Kesling’s gut-wrenching debut documents the physical and psychological tolls of the war in Afghanistan through the story of one U.S. Army unit’s deployment . . .
 Devastating yet cautiously hopeful, this is an essential study of combat trauma.”Publishers Weekly, *starred* review —

 “An urgent account of a parachute infantry regiment in Afghanistan . . .
 An outstanding narrative about a single unit’s harrowing experiences in the ‘forever war.’”Kirkus, *starred* review —